Character-Centered Dialogue Generation from Scene-Level Prompts: Introduction

-One of the core difficulties in multimodal storytelling is the transformation of high-level action prompts into dialogue that feels natural, context-aware, and consistent with a character's persona.
-Consider, for example, the following pair of scene prompts: \textit{"The sun begins to set over the Pacific Ocean"} (nearby Golden Gate) followed by \textit{"Shrek and Donkey are standing"}.
-A fitting line of dialogue in this case might be Donkey exclaiming, \textit{"(Sky is) Prettier than Fiona!"}—a humorous and character-consistent utterance.
-In a later scene, one of the prompts described as \textit{"Shrek and Donkey watch the Golden Gate Bridge in the evening"}, Shrek responds with \textit{"Nothing tops Fiona’s beauty even the Golden Gate!"}, demonstrating how dialogue can reflect continuity, rivalry, and character dynamics over time.
-Mapping these prompts to appropriate utterances requires not just scene understanding but also awareness of prior exchanges and character relationships.
-Figure~\ref{fig:characters} illustrates this exchange, showing how our system generates emotionally grounded dialogue that evolves across scenes.
-Captioning models or template-based systems fall short in capturing such narrative nuance, as they are not designed to model evolving character interactions or dialogue history.
-To address this gap, we present a pipeline that transforms structured scene prompts into coherent, character-driven dialogue and speech.
-Our approach assumes a pair of text prompts per scene: the first defines the setting, and the second describes a character’s action.
-While the visual content is generated using story generation models such as Text2Story~\cite{kang2025text2story}, we focus on producing dynamic and contextually appropriate dialogue.
-We first apply a pretrained vision-language encoder to extract a high-level semantic feature from the scene’s representative keyframe, capturing salient visual context.
-This feature, together with the scene prompts and accumulated dialogue history, is used to guide a large language model in generating natural, persona-consistent utterances.
+A central challenge lies in transforming high-level scene and action prompts into dialogue that is natural, context-aware, and consistent with a character’s persona.
+While prompts such as \textit{“The sun begins to set over the Pacific Ocean”} and \textit{“Shrek and Donkey are standing”} can be visually grounded, generating appropriate dialogue requires awareness of prior exchanges and character relationships.
+As illustrated in Fig.~\ref{fig:characters}, dialogue that evolves across scenes can convey continuity, rivalry, and character dynamics—capabilities that captioning or template-based methods lack due to their inability to model dialogue history or evolving interactions.
+To address this gap, we present a pipeline that generates coherent, character-driven dialogue and speech from structured scene prompts.
+Each scene is described by a pair of prompts specifying the setting and character action.
+While visual content is produced by a story generation model such as Text2Story, our focus is on synthesizing expressive, persona-consistent dialogue grounded in both the prompts and the scene image.
+A pretrained vision-language encoder extracts high-level semantic features from a representative keyframe, which are combined with structured prompts to guide a large language model for dialogue generation.